Regularity and energy of hyperbolic boundary value problems on non-timelike hypersurfaces with lower order terms: Introduction

 The classical result \cite[Remark 2.10]{llt1986non} says that the solution $u$ of \eqref{eq:1-HR21}-\eqref{eq:1con-HR21} satisfies

 which implies

-Therefore by the trace theorem, the restriction of $u$ to $\Gamma_S$ has regularity $H^{1/2}$.
+Therefore, by the trace theorem, the restriction of $u$ to $\Gamma_S$ has regularity $H^{1/2}$.
 However, when $\Gamma_S$ is horizontal, e.g.~when $\Gamma_S = \Omega \times \{t = \tau\}$ for some $\tau$, the restriction of $u$ on $\Gamma_S$ has $H^1$ regularity due to \cite[Remark 2.10]{llt1986non}.
-From the point of view of the relativity of simultaneity in the theory of relativity \cite{wald84gen}, $\Omega \times \{t = \tau\}$ should not be more special than other non-timelike hypersurfaces $\Gamma_S$.
+From the point of view of the relativity of simultaneity in the theory of relativity \cite{wald84gen}, $\Omega \times \{t = \tau\}$ should not be more special than any other non-timelike hypersurface $\Gamma_S$.
 Therefore, one would expect that the trace theorem for the solution $u$ is not sharp and $u$ shall also enjoy the same $H^1$ regularity on slanted $\Gamma_S$ as on $\Omega \times \{t = \tau\}$.
-This is the motivations of the work.
+This is the motivation of this work.

 Let us explain the idea by a simplified example.
 Assume there is a sound wave $u(x,t)$ propagating inside a domain $\Omega$ which satisfies the wave equation $(\partial_t^2 - \Delta) u = 0$, and the sound speed is normalized to $1$ in the medium, i.e.~$A(x) = 1$ in $\Omega$.
 An observer $X$ is located inside $\Omega$ and he/she stands still relative to $\Omega$.
 Another observer $Y$ is also located inside $\Omega$ but is moving in the direction of the first axis, say, $x_1$, at a constant speed $v$ which is slower than that sound speed, $|v| < 1$.
+See Fig.~\ref{fig:rel-HR21}.
 We assume the $\Omega$ is large enough such that all the events mentioned here take place inside $\Omega \times [0,T]$ for $T$ large enough.
-Then, from the perspective of $X$, the simultaneity at time $\tau$ is $\Omega \times \{t = \tau\}$, while from the perspective of $Y$ the simultaneity is a slanted plane $\Gamma_S$ with $S(x) = vx$, see Fig.~\ref{fig:rel-HR21}.
+Then, from the perspective of $X$, the simultaneity at time $\tau$ is $\Omega \times \{t = \tau\}$, while from the perspective of $Y$ the simultaneity is a slanted plane $\Gamma_S$ with $S(x) = vx$.
 Let $(t, x)$ be the spacetime coordinate of $X$ and we denote $\gamma = (1 - v^2)^{-1/2}$ as the Lorentz factor.
-Then according to the theory of relativity, the spacetime coordinate $(\tilde t, \tilde x)$ of $Y$ should satisfy
+According to the theory of relativity, the spacetime coordinate $(\tilde t, \tilde x)$ of $Y$ should satisfy